claudio-dg/assignment_1/README.md

 Experimental Robotics Lab first assignment
 ================================
-This repository contains the work for the first assignment of Experimenal Robotics Laboratory
+This repository contains the work for the first assignment of Experimental Robotics Laboratory

 Table of contents